 Kanba Caves tour: Q60 ($8.00)

-From Nebaj, you should also take a bus to the lovely town of Chajul.
-This is the most traditional village in the region, with gorgeous mountain scenery & curious, playful children.
+From Nebaj, you can take a bus to the lovely town of Chajul.
+This is the most traditional village in the Ixil region, with gorgeous mountain scenery & curious, playful children.

-There are no standout sights in Xela but there are numerous plazas, museums, churches, theatres, markets & cemeteries around the city to explore.
+There are no standout things to do in Xela but there are numerous plazas, museums, churches, theatres, markets & cemeteries around the city to explore.

 Xela is also an excellent base town for day trips to the surrounding market villages & for volcano hikes.

 On an ideal 5 day itinerary, we recommend the following places according to market days:

 - Friday: San Francisco El Alto animal market and San Andres Xecul church

 - Saturday: Laguna Chicabal volcano lake